kr-g/xvenv/README.md

     xvenv -venv ~/sample/ -d run black .
         # -> will run black from the venv in the current folder

-(* -venv is new in version v0.0.3, but with absoulte path for black it work in v.0.0.2)
+(* `-venv` is new in version v0.0.3, but with absoulte path for black it works in v.0.0.2)

 # all cmd-line opts